.desi

 The stated purpose of the domain is to promote domain name owners.
-The word "desi" is derived from Sanskrit deśīya and means "one from our country".
-The domain refers to websites of Desis in India, Pakistan, and Bangladesh and their diasporas around the world.
+The word desi is derived from Sanskrit deśīya and means "one from our country".
+The domain refers to websites of Desis in India, Pakistan, and Bangladesh, and their diasporas around the world.

+Desi Networks announced its intention to terminate the registry in April 2023, and it was terminated in October 2023.